As at: 05/02/2025

 2021

 After the Taliban took power, Germany put together a crisis package in order to reduce the impact of the humanitarian disaster and prevent the region from becoming destabilised.
-This money has been used for humanitarian aid, transitional development assistance and basic needs.
-The money went to Afghanistan but also to neighbouring countries, for example to support Afghan refugees and host communities.
+This money has been used for humanitarian aid, transitional development assistance and meeting basic needs.
+The funds went to Afghanistan but also to neighbouring countries, for example to support Afghan refugees and host communities.
 The BMZ contributed 184 million euros to the federal government’s crisis package to support the Afghan population.
-All in all, Germany made some 600 million euros available.

 2022

-In 2022, Germany made 527 million euros available for humanitarian assistance, transitional development assistance and basic needs in Afghanistan, with 187 million euros being provided from the BMZ’s budget (115 million euros for Technical and Financial Cooperation, 72 million euros for transitional development assistance).
+In 2022, 187 million euros was provided for Afghanistan from the BMZ budget (115 million euros for Technical and Financial Cooperation, 72 million euros for transitional development assistance).

 2023

-In 2023, Germany made 261 million euros available in Afghanistan for humanitarian assistance, transitional development assistance and basic needs, with 92 million euros being provided from the BMZ’s budget (70 million euros for Technical and Financial Cooperation, 22 million euros for transitional development assistance).
+In 2023, 104 million euros was provided from the BMZ budget (77 million euros for Technical and Financial Cooperation, 27 million euros for transitional development assistance).

 The BMZ is continuing its work, applying the principle that the de facto authorities do not get to influence the project design in any way and receive no funding.
 Moreover, only projects in which women are working and through which women can be reached are implemented.
 The BMZ is continuing its cooperation with the World Bank, the United Nations and non-governmental organisations, specifically in the areas of food security, education, healthcare, psychosocial support, employment and social protection.
 In addition, the BMZ is supporting those who were affected by the severe earthquakes in Herat province in October 2023.